by John Levitt, PhD

-Estimates tend to vary, but data suggests that from approximately 68%-98% of people who attend eating disorder treatment programs report histories of sexual, and other, abuse or trauma.
-This suggests that when we treat eating disorders we need be prepared to treat a potentially underlying trauma history and even, possibly, Post Traumatic Stress Disorder (PTSD).
+Estimates vary, but data suggests that approximately 68%-98% of people who attend eating disorder treatment programs report histories of sexual, and other, abuse or trauma.
+This suggests that when we treat eating disorders we need to be prepared to treat a potentially underlying trauma history and even, possibly, Post Traumatic Stress Disorder (PTSD).

 But I find that eating disorder/trauma clients’ treatment generally requires considerable time, skill, and patience!
 The majority of my clients have experienced multiple traumas over a long time.
 Their eating disorders, drug use, cutting, and other behaviors are often employed as one of their way of managing trauma symptoms.

-The greatest challenge I frequently face is that I must support a person undergoing treatment for an eating disorder without re-traumatizing the person by addressing the trauma too quickly or too aggressively.
+The greatest challenge I frequently face is that I must support a person with eating disorder psychology without re-traumatizing the person by addressing the trauma too quickly or too aggressively.
 It has been my experience that if I push too hard on the trauma, I can actually exacerbate the eating disorder behaviors.
 That is why I have developed an integrated approach to organizing treatment for both eating disorders and trauma-related disorders or symptoms.

 The first thing I do when I’m working with a client who has PTSD-like symptoms and an eating disorder is to teach them how to manage both the eating disorder as well as the trauma-related experiences.
 Trauma-related reminders such as body changes, like arousal and numbing, along with traumatic intrusions (e.g., memories) often serve as “triggers” for eating disorder behaviors.